MBA Banking and Wealth Management

 - India’s banking sector is currently valued at Rs 81 trillion (US$ 1.31 trillion).

-- It has the potential to become the fifth largest banking industry in the world by 2020 and the third largest by 2025, according to an industry report.
-The face of Indian banking has changed over the years.
+- The banking sector has the potential to become the fifth largest banking industry in the world by 2020 and the third largest by 2025, according to an industry report.
+The face of Indian banking sector has changed over the years.

 - With the Parliament passing the Banking Laws (Amendment) Bill in 2012, the landscape of the sector will likely change.
 The bill allows the Reserve Bank of India (RBI) to make final guidelines on issuing new bank licenses.